dydxprotocol/v4-abacus/docs/API/Actions.md

 ## AdjustIsolatedMarginInputField

-### type
+### Type

+IsolatedMarginAdjustmentType
-ADD - Add margin to the child's isolated margin account from the parent's cross margin account REMOVE - Remove margin from the child's isolated margin account to the parent's cross margin account
+Add - Add margin to the child's isolated margin account from the parent's cross margin account Remove - Remove margin from the child's isolated margin account to the parent's cross margin account

-### amount
+### Amount

 Amount of USDC to remove or add

-### childSubaccountNumber
+### ChildSubaccountNumber

 Subaccount number for the child whose margin is to be adjusted